deephdc/deep-docs/docs/nova-lxd-devstack.md

 $ sudo lxc delete u1
 ```

-10. Create Stack user and add it to the 'lxd' user group
+10. Create a user "Stack" and add it to the 'lxd' user group
 ```bash
 $ sudo useradd -s /bin/bash -d /opt/stack -m stack
 $ echo "stack ALL=(ALL) NOPASSWD: ALL" | sudo tee /etc/sudoers.d/stack